amed83/property_management/README.md

 # How to run

-To run this project simply clone the folder and run `npm istall` to install dependencies and `npm run start` to run the application.
+To run this project simply clone the folder and run `npm install` to install dependencies and `npm run start` to run the application.

 # Things to improve